ilPhil/mooncake/README.md

 Mooncake is a chrome extension which allows you and other people to make comments based on a url.

-## To run the back-end
+## Getting started

+1. Clone the repo

+2. Start server inside the server folder

 `npm i` and `npm run dev`

-## To run the front-end
+3. Start the front-end

 `npm i` and `npm run dev`

-And then put the build folder inside chrome extension page.
+4. put the build folder inside chrome extension page

 <img src="https://res.cloudinary.com/db46klhlo/image/upload/v1535380393/Group_6.png">